This post contains affiliate links.

 Everyone loves a good, classic, cold broccoli salad.
 Your grandma likely has a secret recipe that’s been passed down.
-Often this is filled with a heavy mayo-based dressing, loads of bacon, and shredded cheddar cheese.
-That can have its place for sure, especially when hanging out with family.
-But what about making it just a bit healthier and removing the bacon?
-This healthy broccoli salad is perfect for vegetarians that way!
+Often, this is filled with a heavy mayo-based dressing, loads of bacon, and shredded cheddar cheese.

 These are mainly ingredients you likely already have on hand in the pantry.
 You’ll just need to pick up some broccoli and red onions!
-I love that with this recipe I can select fun, healthy ingredients and still whip up with a classic recipe everyone will be asking for.
+Jump to the recipe card for exact measurements and substitutions.

 - Almonds: toasted together with liquid smoke and soy sauce to make a faux bacon-flavored crunch.

-- Broccoli: Yup, we use the whole healthy broccoli here, stems and all.
+- Broccoli: Yup, we use whole broccoli here, stems and all.

 - Dried Cranberries: This little pop of sweetness is the perfect finishing touch.
 It’s also a great chewy texture to add.

-- Red Onion: Lots of bite here, and color.
+- Red Onion: Lots of bites here and color.
 I love how it shines through the dressing!

-- Dressing: Wrapped up in dressing made with mayo and yogurt, it gets the perfect balance of tang and sweetness from vinegar and sugar.
+- Dressing: Wrapped it all together with a dressing made with mayo and yogurt, it gets the perfect balance of tang and sweetness from apple cider vinegar, sugar, and a bit of salt.
+Be sure to use plain, runny yogurt and not Greek yogurt!

 Preheat the oven and line a baking sheet with parchment.
 Stir up the marinade and then pour it over plain almonds and toss.
 Spread out and bake for just 5 minutes.
-You’re really just looking to toast them and make the marinade tacky.
 Set aside to cool.

-Next up, the star – dressing! it may seem like a lot, but the creamy tang can’t be beat and we want it to thoroughly coat every piece of the salad.
+It may seem like there’s a lot of dressing, but the creamy tang can’t be beat and we want it to thoroughly coat every piece of the salad.
 Some simple seasonings are added to yogurt and mayo to achieve the perfect flavor balance.

 Next up – the chopping!
 You can see how I made the stem pieces quite small compared to the florets.
 This makes them easier to chew and lets you use up all parts of the plant.
 No waste here.

 Add the remaining salad ingredients to the bowl.
-Make sure it’s quite large so you can easily combine everything.
+Make sure it’s a pretty large bowl so you can easily combine everything.

 Toss with the dressing until everything is evenly coated.
 You can serve right away or set it back in the fridge to chill until party time.

-Tough It Out: Some people find broccoli stems too tough to enjoy.
+Some people find broccoli stems too tough to enjoy.
 You can always use a veggie peeler to take off some of the outermost parts before chopping.
-Also make sure and chop the stems quite small so they are easier to eat.
+Also, make sure to chop the stems quite small, so they are easier to eat.

 Best Summer Dishes